 '''

-window.addEventListener("load", init);
+window.addEventListener("load", main);

-function init()
+function main()

 {

 }

 '''

 Notice that the method addEventListener takes two arguments.
 The first is the event type, and the second is a function that is called when that event occurs.
 What we are about to see is that we can create an anonymous function, on-the-fly, for an event listener to call.

 But, before that, let us assemble all of the page elements our JavaScript will modify.

 '''

-window.addEventListener("load", init);
+window.addEventListener("load", main);

-function init()
+function main()

 {

 //round up our widgets

 let mama = document.getElementById("mama");

 let papa = document.getElementById("papa");

 let baby = document.getElementById("baby");

 let mamaHears = document.getElementById("mamaHears");

 let papaHears = document.getElementById("papaHears");

 let babyHears = document.getElementById("babyHears");

 let mamaButton = document.getElementById("mamaButton");

-let papaButton = document.getElementById("babyHears");

-let babyButton = document.getElementById("babyHears");

-let papaButton = document.getElementById("babyHears");
+let papaButton = document.getElementById("papaButton");

 let babyButton = document.getElementById("babyButton");

-let babyButton = documentById("babyButton");

-let babyButton = documentById

 '''